Matt95B/blog/_posts/2025-11-05-EntraID-Create-User-Bulk.md

 ```

 {: .box-note}
-**Warning:** For production use, avoid storing plaintext passwords in CSV files.
+**Tip:** Ensure each column header exactly matches the script variable names.
+For production use, avoid storing plaintext passwords in CSV files.
 Consider using Temporary Access Pass (TAP) or prompting users to set their own password.

 ---

-## Bulk create users with mobile phone MFA
+## Bulk create users with mobile phone MFA - Option 1
 The following script:
 - Connects to Microsoft Graph
 - Creates users from the CSV